 To add reCAPTCHA to web forms, register with Google's reCAPTCHA admin.
 You can select v2 (featuring the well-known "I'm not a robot" checkbox) or v3, which uses a score to verify requests.
 Invisible reCAPTCHA badges are also available.

 We've already discussed the importance of authentication and permission when uploading files, but this should also apply to many other types of form submission.
 Any forms that involve potentially sensitive data should be limited to authorized users.
-It's common to use targeted plugins to restrict access to forms.
-Under this solution, only registered users can gain access.
 Consider implementing multi-factor authentication, which goes beyond simple passwords to provide an extra layer of security.
+Restricting form visibility and submission privileges significantly reduces the risk of unauthorized data exposure and malicious manipulation.

 Ready to give your web forms a much-needed security boost?
 Look to SiteLock for advanced security solutions that keep malicious players out of the picture.
 Our malware scanner solution can promptly detect vulnerabilities, thereby preventing damage from SQL injections or XSS attacks.
 We're also pleased to provide WAF cloud security services, which are capable of distinguishing between legitimate visitors and malicious traffic.